 Learn more about the different types of green cards.

 More specifically, adjustment of status is the immigration process for the following marriage visa types:

 - IR6/CR6 spouse and accompanying IR7/CR7 child when the sponsor is a U.S. citizen

 - F2A category (F26 spouse; F27 child) when the sponsor is a legal permanent resident (aka green card holder)

 - CF1 spouse; CF2 child when the sponsor is a U.S. citizen and the foreign spouse is adjusting status from a K fiancé visa

 To use AOS, you must have used a valid visa or the Visa Waiver Program for your most recent entry to the United States.
 Most applicants must be in lawful status when they first apply for Adjustment of Status, even if their visa later expires before the process is complete.

-Before you can apply for AOS, you must make sure a green card is available for you.
-This is automatically the case if you are applying as the spouse or immediate relative of a U.S. citizen.
-If you’re applying as a more distant relative (called “family preference”), or if your sponsor is a green card holder, you could face a long wait.
+If you’re applying for adjustment of status as the spouse or immediate relative of a U.S. citizen, there is no cap on green cards for you.
+However, if you’re applying as a more distant relative (called “family preference”), or if your sponsor is a green card holder, you could face a long wait.
 You can check your priority date to see when you might be able to apply.

 If you’re applying for a green card through employment or other grounds, you could also face a wait before a green card becomes available.
-Check the latest visa bulletin for more information on what kind of timeline you can expect.
+Check the latest Visa Bulletin for more information on what kind of timeline you can expect.